plone/training/gatsby/installing.rst

 This command says gatsby-cli to create a new Gatsby project with name `hello-world` with a basic default file structure.
 There are several boilerplates created by the community that allows to easily bootstrap an application for different use-cases.

-Boilerplates are called `starters` and in the `offical site<https://www.gatsbyjs.org/docs/gatsby-starters/>`_ you could find a complete list of available starters.
+These boilerplates are called `starters` and in the `offical site<https://www.gatsbyjs.org/docs/gatsby-starters/>`_ you could find a complete list of available starters.
 There are starters with some themes already configured (for example material-ui or bootstrap), others with the support for authentication or for some cms integration.
+There are also source-plugin specific starters which specifically implement and use a recommended configuration for the source-plugin, allowing users to use it to kickstart GatsbyJS sites with that plugin or use it as reference.

 .. note:: To create a new project with a starter, you need to append the github url of the desired starter in the cli command: ``gatsby new [SITE_DIRECTORY] [URL_OF_STARTER_GITHUB_REPO]``